ceedee666/simple-iot-stack/README.md

-# Easy to use IoT Stack
+# Easy to use IoT stack

 This repository contains the documentation for an easy to use IoT stack.
 The main goal is to provide an IoT stack that works out of the box,